/etc/audit/auditd.conf

 executed in a TTY, etc.

-framework implements kernel-mode hooks to monitor user-mode
+The Linux Audit framework implements kernel-mode hooks to monitor user-mode

 processes and generate audit telemetry.
-The auditd
+The auditd daemon is the main

-user-mode component of the Linux Audit
+user-mode component of the Linux Audit framework.
+It receives audit messages

-sent by the kernel (via a netlink socket
+sent by the kernel (via a netlink socket) and is responsible for storing the

 messages on the file system.
 Launched at operating system startup, the auditd

-daemon is configured through the configuration file /etc/audit/auditd.conf
+daemon is configured through the configuration file /etc/audit/auditd.conf,

 and connects to the socket to receive events from the kernel.
 The auditd

-daemon can also received events from other system components, such as pam
+daemon can also received events from other system components, such as pam or

 Audit rules

-system operates on rules, that define what records will be
+The Linux Audit system operates on rules, that define what records will be

 captured in the audit logs.
 Audit rules are defined in the

-file or in the /etc/audit/rules.d/
+/etc/audit/audit.rules file or in the /etc/audit/rules.d/ directory.
+One

 rule is defined on a single line, as it was arguments to the auditctl